Opt-out Parental Notification

 - You have the right to opt your child out of state summative tests in English Language Arts and Math.
 (Please see below for rules associated with other state assessments.)

-- To opt out of the tests, you should complete the 2017-18 Opt-Out form and submit it to your child’s school.
-The opt-out parent letter and form are available at the link below.
+- To opt-out of the tests, you must complete the 2023-24 Opt-Out form and submit it to your child’s school.

 - Any student exempted from a state test will be provided with supervised study time while other students are testing.